 The extraction may be performed by forceps, or by passing a ligature round the base of the tumour in such a manner as to destroy the circulation, after which the polypus soon falls off.
 The application of a ligature is to be preferred in cases where the pedicle by which it hangs is very small, or in cases where the patient is too feeble to bear the loss of blood which is apt to follow the use of the forceps.
 The mode of applying the ligature must vary in different cases.
-Sometimes all that is necessary is to pull the polypus forward with a hook and pass a silver wire over it-or a waxed ligature may be formed into a noose and passed round the base of the tumour in the same way.
-When the wire is to be used a double canula is generally the best instrument for fixing it-it must be drawn very tight, and in a few days the polypus will fall off.
-It is of great importance to watch when the polypus becomes loose, as it has occasionally separated in the night time and endangered suffocation by falling over the glottis.
-A case of this complaint occurred several years ago in which Dr. Physick practised a new mode of extraction that will probably be found useful in many other instances.
-A gentleman having suffered many unsuccessful attempts for the removal of his polypus, came to Philadelphia and consulted Dr. Physick-he found a large tumour projecting behind the soft palate as low as the extremity of the uvula and filling completely the posterior nares and cavity of the nose, after vain attempts to extract it in the usual manner with ligature and forceps, a piece of tape was made stiff by passing silver wire through it, and this was fixed on the projecting part of the tumour by a firm knot-the tape was now pulled forcibly and with it came away the polypus, which was of prodigious size.
+Sometimes all that is necessary is to pull the polypus forward with a hook and pass a silver wire over it-or a waxed ligature may be formed into a noose and passed round the base of the tu-mour in the same way.
+When the wire is to be used a double canula is generally the best instrument for fix-ing it-it must be drawn very tight, and in a few days the polypus will fall off.
+It is of great importance to watch when the polypus becomes loose, as it has occasionally separated in the night time and endangered suf-focation by falling over the glottis.
+A case of this com-plaint occurred several years ago in which Dr. Physick practised a new mode of extraction that will probably practised a new mode of extraction that will probably be found useful in many other instances.
+A gentleman having suffered many unsuccessful attempts for the re-moval of his polypus, came to Philadelphia and consult-ed Dr. Physick-he found a large tumour projecting be-hind the soft palate as low as the extremity of the uvula, and filling completely the posterior nares and cavity of the nose, after vain attempts to extract it in the usual mennon with lighture and forecome a nices of the usual the nose, after vain attempts to extract it in the usual manner with ligature and forceps, a piece of tape was made stiff by passing silver wire through it, and this was fixed on the projecting part of the tumour by a firm knot-the tape was now pulled forcibly and with it came away the polypus, which was of prodigious size.
+In using the forceps they must be applied as near the root of the polypus as possible.
+Hemorrhage generally attends the operation but it is not often alarming-cold water or brandy injected into the nose generally checks it.
+If not, a plug of lint may be introduced into the nostrils so as to press on the part whence the blood issues.
+If necessary the posterior nostrils may be stopped up by passing a double catgut through the nose into the mouth and by means of this a roll of lint is readily introduced into the posterior nares which invariably succeeds in putting a stop to the hemorrhage.